voxlol/projectjellyfish/README.md

 #### Requirements

-Jellyfish-API has the following requirements
+Jellyfish API has the following requirements

 * Ruby (Please check .ruby-version for the latest version to use, generally, this is the current version of Ruby)
 * PostgreSQL 9.4.x